 If you pursue merely the money, you’ll feel even worse when you achieve your goal.
-In the end, you might have one million dollars, but you’ll have a job which you’ll probably hate.
+In the end, you might have one million dollars, yes, but you might have a job which you’ll probably hate.

 The other scenario is this: We take some time to understand what kind of tasks truly motivate and inspire us.
 We devote our lives towards executing these tasks.
 Finally, we become an expert in the field we’ve chosen, have a meaningful life and if our job was good enough, we’ll most probably earn more than a million bucks.

 Don’t aim at success.
 The more you aim at it and make it a target, the more you are going to miss it.
 For success, like happiness, cannot be pursued; it must ensue, and it only does so as the unintended side effect of one’s personal dedication to a cause greater than oneself or as the by-product of one’s surrender to a person other than oneself.”
 Viktor E. Frankl